(This page revised November 17, 2021)

 (Signature highlighted for visibility)

 The pen above is a WASP Clipper, the signature model of the Wasp Pen Company, whose name was an acronym of the initials of the Walter A. Sheaffer Pen Company.
 Wasp was a sub-brand of Sheaffer, and Sheaffer used it as a testbed for the Vacuum-Fil plunger filling system.
-This plunger-filling pen was made in about 1940, and it was given to John Durkovitz in 1941 by his some of fellow citizens in Exeter, Pennsylvania.
+This plunger-filling pen was made in about 1940, and it was given to John Durkovitz in 1941 by his some of his fellow citizens in Exeter, Pennsylvania.

 John Joseph Durkovitz was the first child of Michael John Durkovitz and Mary Anna Doban Durkovitz.
 Michael had come to America from Slovakia, which was then part of Austria-Hungary, and had settled in Pittston, Pennsylvania, where he took a job as a pump runner in a coal mine.
 He married Mary on November 18, 1918, and John was born on April 6, 1919.
 He was followed into the world by Michael John, Jr., in 1921 and Anna Mary in 1923.
 By 1930, the Durkovitz family had moved to 9 Memorial Street, Exeter, Pennsylvania, where they lived for many years.
 Sadly, Michael Senior became ill in July 1937 and passed away in October at the age of 53, just as John was starting his senior year in high school.